The Joy of the Photography Shot List

 If your people do proposals, white papers or speaking engagements, then there are a number of portrait possibilities to consider

-Prioritize and Refine Your List For Success
+Prioritize and Refine Your Brand Photography Shot List For Success

-1. Why is this shot important?
+- Why is this particular image important?

-3. Is this photo a must have or a wish list item?
+- Is this photo a must have or a wish list item?

 That last one is really vital to the process.
 A must have shot is one that has an immediate place in the marketing.

 Head shots of senior management for the bio page, LinkedIn profiles and client proposals would be a must have.
-Portraits of junior account managers for the in house intranet may not be as effective a use of your photographer’s time and your budget.
+Portraits of junior account managers for the in house intranet may not be as effective a use of your brand photographer’s time and your budget.

 Convert the Photography Shot List to a Schedule